mikependon/RepoDB.NET/pages/usecases.md

 permalink: /usecases
 ---

-## Use Cases and Scenarios
+## Use Cases

-This page contains all the collective real-world scenarios that RepoDb can solve easily.
+This page contains all the collective real-world use-cases that RepoDb can solve easily.
 Initial contents were the actual use-cases the author has encountered all throughout the years of experience working with big data.

 #### Author